 A majority of Americans now live in states where medical marijuana, at the very least, is legal.
 In fact, we went past the 50% stage at least two years ago.
 Data from PolitiFact in 2018 found that 64% of U.S. residents lived in a state where MMJ was legal.
-Since then, four more states have legalized medical cannabis.
+Since then, even more states have legalized medical cannabis.
 Our northern neighbors have fully legalized weed, and Mexico is set to follow suit within a year or two.

-It seems remarkable that certain states continue to hold out and make life difficult for its residents.
+It seems remarkable that certain states continue to hold out and make life difficult for their residents.
 Lawmakers in these locations claim that we don’t know enough about cannabis to allow it.
 There is truth to such statements, but only because federal prohibition makes research difficult!
 Even so, there are thousands of studies into marijuana, and many of them paint the plant in a positive light.

 Meanwhile, we know a lot about opioids.
 We understand how they result in the deaths of tens of thousands of people every single year.
 We are aware that they are incredibly addictive and straightforward to access.
 MMJ is a potentially viable, and possibly safer alternative, yet it remains against the law to use it.